 DNA testing companies offer a wide variety of genetic health reports, from cancer to high blood pressure.
 While this is valuable information and can help you understand your body better, you should know that for most of these conditions diet and exercise play a bigger role than your actual genes.

 Take the commonly advertised “Breast Cancer Genes”, BRCA1 and BRCA2.
 Many companies advertise that mutations to these genes can increase your chances of breast cancer by 80%!

 While that number makes a great headline, most genetic testing companies do not tell you the whole story.
 The mutations that increase your risk by 80% are found only in a tiny minority of the population.
 Further, the BRCA genes may cause less than 5% of all breast cancer cases.
 So, even if you don’t carry the BRCA mutations, you still have the same risk as anyone else of getting breast cancer.
 You simply do not have an increased genetic risk.
 But, these facts don’t scare people into buying a DNA kit.

-That being said, Genetic Health Risk reports are still very useful!
+That being said, Genetic Health Risk reports from sites like Genetic Genie are still very useful!
 If you know that you have a higher risk for certain diseases, you will be more likely to take action to counter your risk.
 This could mean going on a diet, creating a more regular exercise routine, or getting checked more commonly for the early signs of cancer or other diseases.

 Now, let’s breakdown the different Carrier Status Reports and Genetic Health Risk Reports offered by different companies!